 [This is the headline over a report published on the website of The Guardian on this date in 2008.
-It reads as follows:]
+It reads in part:]

 A legal battle to release a secret intelligence report which could free the Libyan man convicted of the Lockerbie bombing is to continue after judges ruled the foreign secretary had the right to suppress the document.